jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## Professional Services

-I am self employed and in recent years I've worked as a very hands on CTO and as a freelance consultant applying my skills related to (Elastic)search, Stellar, backend development, and related topics.
-I also maintain the Kotlin clients for [Elasticsearch](https://github.com/jillesvangurp/es-kotlin-wrapper-client) and [Stellar](https://github.com/jillesvangurp/stellar-kotlin-client).
+I am self employed and in recent years I've worked as a very hands on CTO of several companies and lately for [Formation](https://tryformation.com).
+Additionally, I'm active as a freelance consultant applying my skills related to (Elastic)search, backend development, and related topics as well as geospatial services (through Formation)

 Currently I do several things:

+- I'm CTO for an early stage startup in Berlin called [Formation](https://tryformation.com).
+Currently I'm spending most of my time on straightening out their technical stack and roadmap and getting on a path to profitability.
+Formation is also offering consulting services related to location based systems and we are actively looking for customers.
-- I'm active ad as a consultant for several companies.
+- I also available as a consultant on other topics.
 These are typically short projects of a few days or weeks to solve a technical problem, or advice them on architecture, team strategy or product strategy.
-I usually work with a daily rate + retainer fees.
 If you need help with e.g. your Elasticsearch setup, talk to me as this is one of the things I specialize in.
-- I'm working with a local startup called [Formation](https://tryformation.com) on straightening out their technical roadmap and putting them on a path to profitability.
-I also do technical work for them.
+- I am a member of the [The Coder Society](https://codersociety.com) and they've kindly [featured me on their website](https://codersociety.com/blog/videos/the-future-of-libra-and-blockchain-beyond-the-hype) as one of their expert Freelancers.
 - When time permits, I work on my OSS projects.
+Some of my more notable projects include:
+  - [The Kotlin client for Elasticsearch](https://github.com/jillesvangurp/es-kotlin-wrapper-client).
+This my third attempt at creating an OSS client for Elasticsearch and I think I nailed it this time.
+It has a growing amount of users and I put a lot of time in ensuring it keeps up with Elasticsearch releases.
+  - [Geogeometry](https://github.com/jillesvangurp/geogeometry) - This library is one of my oldest projects and is what I reach for when I need to do simple geospatial stuff.
+I've modernized the code base over the years and recently improved things a lot around the time I joined Formation as the CTO.
+  - [Kotlin Stellar Client](https://github.com/jillesvangurp/stellar-kotlin-client) - I developed this during my time at Inbot and also made a few contributions to the official Java client at the time.
+  - [Ktjsearch](https://github.com/jillesvangurp/ktjsearch) -  this is an offline search engine loosely inspired by Elasticsearch.
+It's a multiplatform Kotlin project and my intention is to eventually integrate it in this website as well as use it in the Formation Android application (ongoing work).

 Highlights/buzzwords: